ninjahorn/FallingSandCPP/README.md

 - Performance improvements
   - The current implementation is not the most efficient
   - The simulation should also work for much larger grids
-- Option to rezise the window
+- Option to resize the window
-  - The grid should rezise with the window
+  - The grid should resize with the window